|

 Thingplatz / Thingstätte Sites

-Annaberg - built in 1934-38 on the Tarnowitzer Höhe, between Oppeln and Gleiwitz, in Silesia.
+Annaberg - built in 1934-38 on the Chełm Höhe, between Oppeln and Gleiwitz, in Silesia.
 The Feierstätte der Schlesier am Annaberg was built adjacent to the Annaberg Memorial to the Freikorps and World War I casualties, on a hill dedicated to St. Anna.
 See further info (in German) at http://www.odertaler.de/annaberg/annaberg/geschichte.htm.
-This site is now in the city of Gora Swietej Anny, Poland.
-The Thingplatz itself is largely unchanged, although the Freikorpsdenkmal on the hill above was converted to a Soviet war memorial in 1946.
+This site is now in the village of Gora Swietej Anny, Poland.
+The Thingplatz itself is largely unchanged, although the Freikorpsdenkmal on the hill above was blown up in 1945, and a new Polish memorial was later built on the site.
+(Thanks to Robert Niedzwiedzki for info on this site.)

 Augsburg - Freilichtbühne - I have no further info on this site.